720kb/butler/README.md

  _Selector clone_  | Clone the current selected DOM element
- _Selector append clone_  | Append the cloned element to the current selected DOM element _Selector prepend clone_  | Prepend the cloned element to the current selected DOM element _Selector which_  | Alert the current selected DOM element's informations
+ _Selector append clone_  | Append the cloned element to the current selected DOM element _Selector prepend clone_  | Prepend the cloned element to the current selected DOM element _Selector which_  | Show and alert the current selected DOM element's informations

 ####Trigger